Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization

 \section{Conclusion}

-In this paper, we have presented a novel hierarchical control strategy for islanded microgrids.
-On the primary control layer, droop control of conventional and renewable units is considered, which also includes autonomous power and energy limiting.
-We have shown that appropriately chosen constant power setpoints can correspond to an optimal control under certain conditions.
-This primary control strategy is combined with a robust MPC-based energy management system, which decides the unit commitment of conventional units.
-The main aim of this design is to enhance operating cost under a wide range of scenarios regarding uncertain inputs such as load demand and available renewable power.
-In a case study, we have demonstrated that the proposed hierarchical control clearly outperforms previous robust energy management schemes.
-Given the relative simplicity of the approach in its present form, we suggest that it can be specially well suited for small-scale microgrids.
-In future work, we intend to enhance the design by using a robust EMS which provides minimum energy setpoints to the primary layer, relax system requirements and provide corresponding theoretical guarantees.
+In this paper, we presented a novel hierarchical control strategy for islanded microgrids.
+On the primary control layer, droop control of conventional, storage and renewable units is considered, which also includes autonomous power and energy limiting.
+We have shown that appropriately chosen constant power setpoints can lead to an optimal control when assuming always-on conventional generator.
+This property is then used in a robust MPC-based energy management system that decides which conventional units are enabled or disabled to minimize operating cost under a wide range of scenarios of uncertain inputs.
+In a case study, we demonstrated that the proposed strategy achieves in almost all cases achieves lower costs than existing robust energy management schemes.
+Given the simplicity of our approach, we suggest that it can be especially well suited for small-scale microgrids.
+Future work will focus on larger microgrids and broader uncertainty sets.